-Chill filtration is the process of cooling an alcoholic liquid down to about -1C and pushing it through a metal or paper filter.
-It removes certain elements that make scotch whisky look cloudy.
+Chill filtration is the process of cooling an alcoholic liquid down to about -1C and pushing it through a series of metal or paper filters.
+It removes certain elements and residues, including fatty acids and esters that can make scotch whisky look cloudy.

 Why Does It Need To Be Cold?

-So when the whisky is diluted with cold water, or simply gets cold enough, molecules clump together to form small particles known as micelles.
+So, when the whisky is diluted with cold water, or simply gets cold enough, ester and long-chain fatty acid molecules clump together to form small particles known as micelles.
 These scatter light, making the liquid appear cloudy, in a phenomenon known as chill haze or whisky haze.
 You can only see the compounds, and therefore filter them, when the liquid is cold.

-Does Removing The Whisky Haze Actually Affect Flavor, Or Is It Superficial?
+Does Removing The Whisky Haze Actually Affect Flavour, Or Is It Superficial?

-Human perception of flavor is complicated, so some of us will find whiskies less palatable if they’re hazy.
-It’s difficult to define what’s a true difference in flavor and what’s just perceived.
+Human perception of flavour is complicated, so some of us will find whiskies less palatable if they’re hazy.
+It’s difficult to define what’s a true difference in flavour and what’s just perceived.
 Over the years, this has been debated constantly.

-A clearer liquid can be seen as a sign of quality, but some people feel that by filtering out specific compounds, you’re taking away flavor or changing the mouthfeel.
-In taste tests, non-chill-filtered whiskies are often judged as “fuller”,“rounder” and “richer” than their chill-filtered counterparts.
+A clearer liquid can be seen as a sign of quality, but some people feel that by filtering out specific compounds, you’re taking away flavour or changing the mouthfeel.
+In taste tests, non-chill-filtered whiskies are often judged as “fuller”, “rounder” and “richer” than their chill-filtered counterparts.